Spider-Man: The Animated Series: Animation

 To reproduce New York City's appearance, background illustrators undertook a large amount of visual research by using photo archives from above New York, particularly rooftops.
 Maps were consulted for references and buildings were faithfully reproduced.

-It has been reported that the animation cels depicting Manhattan's Pan Am Building (recently renamed the MetLife Building) were scrapped after being complete because the California-based art staff learned the Midtown landmark had been given a new sign more than a year earlier.
+The animation cels depicting Manhattan's Pan Am Building (recently renamed the MetLife Building) were scrapped after being complete because the California-based art staff learned the Midtown landmark had been given a new sign more than a year earlier.
 The animation staff were directed to populate the city with cars and crowds on the street level.
 Semper believed that was one of the limitations of earlier Spider-Man animated projects.
 Originally, Marvel Films planned to make the backgrounds completely CGI while Spider-Man swung around New York, yet due to budget constraints were forced to use traditional cel based animation while occasionally using CGI backgrounds by video game developer Kronos Digital Entertainment.
-As well, reuse of animation became more common as the series progressed, which also included reuse of animation involving a character speaking (these scenes were sometimes slowed down in order to better match the actor's voice to the animation).
+Reuse of animation became more common as the series progressed, which also included reuse of animation involving a character speaking (these scenes were sometimes slowed down in order to better match the actor's voice to the animation).

 Music

-Marvel outsourced the show's music to distributors Saban Entertainment, who were also responsible for the music in the concurrent X-Men cartoon airing on Fox Kids.
+Marvel outsourced the show's music to Saban Entertainment, who were also responsible for the music in the concurrent X-Men cartoon airing on Fox Kids.
 The theme for the series was performed by Joe Perry of the hard rock band Aerosmith, although the song was written by Shuki Levy.
 Levy, Haim Saban and Udi Harpaz are credited as composers of the orchestral background score.
 The music was conducted with a live orchestra in Israel.
-It was recorded in Israel due to it being less expensive to do it there than in the U.S.